Psychopoulet/node-pluginsmanager-plugin/documentation/Descriptor.md

 * [Mediator](./Mediator.md) to check input data
 * [Server](./Server.md) to manage plugin's API paths and find the rigth Mediator's method to call

+## Conventions

+### info

+  * There MUST have an "info" section
+  * The "info.title" must be equal to the plugin's name
+  * The "info.version" must be equal to the plugin's version

+### paths

+  * You only need this section if you want to create an API for your plugin

+### components

+  * Only "schemas" and "parameters" are supported.

+#### parameters

+  * Supported types for parameters are [ "string", "number", "integer", "boolean" ]

+#### schemas

+  * Supported types for schemas are [ "string", "number", "integer", "boolean", "object", "array" ]
+  * You can add limits ("minLength" & "maxLength") for "string" & "array" types
+  * You can add limits ("minimum" & "maximum") for "number" & "integer" types

 ## Descriptor interactions

 > See [Descriptor sample](./Descriptor.json)